FAQ

 A:One of the most common assumptions people make when they are looking into bankruptcy is that income tax obligations—both federal and state—cannot be discharged.
 This is not always the case.
 In fact, Wagner Law Office has helped its clients get rid of hundreds of thousands of dollars in back taxes in just the past two years alone.
 Learn More.

-• Q:Can I File Bankruptcy Again?
+• Q:Can I File Bankruptcy Multiple Times?

 A:If you’ve already filed bankruptcy and now find yourself back in debt, you’re not alone.
 With the difficult economic times of today, it’s not uncommon for people who have previously filed bankruptcy to find themselves in financial difficulties again.
 A recurring question we hear at Wagner Law Office, P.C. is, Can I file a bankruptcy case again even though I have already filed in the past?
 Learn More.